nihospr01/OpenSpeechPlatform-2020B/README.md

 - A binary software installer is available for the Mac, and soon for Linux.
   - This provides for simple installation of the complete OSP package without the complexity of building from sources.
-  - It further provides sanity checks for corect operation of the peripherals, the algorithms, and the apps.
+  - It further provides sanity checks for correct operation of the peripherals, the algorithms, and the apps.